dannykvu/Angular-Todo-App/README.md

 # Angular-Todo-App
-create an Angular todo app using generated components, ngModel, ngFor and many other directives
+Built an Angular todo app using generated components, ngModel, ngFor and many other directives

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.